SayidwithDexextra/dexextra/docs/CORE_VAULT_REDEPLOY_REQUIREMENTS.md

-### CoreVault Redeploy — Objectives, Refactor Plan, and Runbook
+### CoreVault Redeploy — Requirements and Runbook (Summary)

-This document summarizes what is required to safely upgrade or redeploy the CoreVault contract and bring the system back to an operational state.
+This document summarizes what is required to safely redeploy the CoreVault contract and bring the system back to an operational state.
 Redeploying CoreVault is a last‑resort action.
-Strongly prefer upgradeability (proxy) and/or small diamond‑facet changes plus configuration over wholesale redeploys.

-#### Objectives
-- Eliminate out‑of‑gas failure modes in OrderBook liquidations by paging user enumeration at the vault.
-- Make gasless (cross‑chain) deposits first‑class: users credited via `creditExternal` become visible to liquidation scanners and analytics without requiring a native hub deposit.
-- Minimize operational risk: avoid moving user balances where possible; keep OrderBook/Spoke logic unchanged except where strictly necessary to rewire addresses.

-#### Refactor plan
-1) Extend CoreVault with per‑market user indexing and paged views:
-   - Maintain `usersWithPositions[marketId]` and `userInMarket[user][marketId]` and update them whenever a user’s position in a market flips `0 ↔ non‑0` (inside `updatePositionWithMargin` and `updatePositionWithLiquidation`).
-   - Add `getUsersWithPositionsInMarketCount(marketId)` and `getUsersWithPositionsInMarketPage(marketId, offset, limit)` to support predictable, small‑page enumeration.
-   - Call `_ensureUserTracked(user)` from `creditExternal(...)` and from both position update paths so that gasless‑credited users are always tracked.
-2) Update `OBLiquidationFacet` to use paged vault reads:
-   - Replace ad‑hoc, in‑memory candidate assembly with: `count = getUsersWithPositionsInMarketCount`, then read a small page (e.g., 20–50 users) starting from `s.lastCheckedIndex`, process a bounded number (e.g., 3–5), and store the next index for subsequent pokes.
-   - Keep early‑exit when both `bestBid` and `bestAsk` are zero; wrap `updateMarkPrice` in `try/catch`.
-3) (If CoreVault address must change) add a tiny admin facet to OrderBook, e.g. `OBVaultAdminFacet::setVault(address newVault)` restricted to `onlyOwner`, to re‑point `OrderBookStorage.state().vault` without redeploying the diamond.

-#### Make Liquidations & ADL small‑block friendly
-To ensure liquidation and administrative deleveraging (ADL) fit within small block gas budgets:

-- **Vault‑paged enumeration (small, deterministic cost per tx)**
-  Use `getUsersWithPositionsInMarketCount(marketId)` and `getUsersWithPositionsInMarketPage(marketId, offset, limit)` to fetch tiny pages (e.g., 20 users).
-In the order‑book facet, process at most 3–5 users per poke and advance `s.lastCheckedIndex` for the next tx.

-- **Early pruning**
-  If both `bestBid` and `bestAsk` are zero, return immediately.
-For each paged user, first call `isLiquidatable(user, marketId, mark)` (via `try/catch`) and skip non‑liquidatable accounts to avoid touching the book unnecessarily.

-- **Bounded crossing & partial closes**
-  In `_executeLiquidationMarketOrder`, cap the number of price levels (or cumulative notional) crossed per tx (e.g., 2–3 levels).
-If the entire position cannot be closed within the budget, close partially and return; the next poke resumes on the next page of users.

-- **Defer expensive maker‑reward distribution**
-  On liquidation, compute `rewardPool` and emit a single `MakerRewardAccrued(liquidatedUser, rewardPool, totalScaled)` event; defer per‑maker payouts to a separate `settleMakerRewards(liquidatedUser, makers[], amounts[])` call (keeper‑driven) or switch to a claim‑based model so the hot path remains O(1).

-- **Optional single‑user liquidation entrypoint**
-  Provide `liquidateUser(address user)` to allow keepers to submit tiny, targeted liquidations for known‑bad accounts discovered via off‑chain `callStatic` screening.

-- **Suggested defaults**
-  `MAX_PAGE = 20`, `MAX_USERS_PER_TX = 3`, cap price‑levels per user (2–3), invoke multiple small pokes per minute rather than a single jumbo transaction.
+Strongly prefer reconfiguration via addresses and environment variables over redeploys whenever possible.

 Key constraints
 - CoreVault holds user collateral (USDC, 6 decimals).
 A new deployment does not transfer funds from the old vault.
 - OrderBook diamonds store a reference to the vault at initialization and cannot change it without a diamond upgrade.
-Existing OrderBooks will continue to point at the old vault until updated/redeployed (or until an admin facet sets a new vault address).
+Existing OrderBooks will continue to point at the old vault until updated/redeployed.
 - The FuturesMarketFactory originally “points to” a vault; depending on version, this may be immutable or admin‑updatable.

 When a redeploy is justified